JeffVenancius/BeLL-programing-language/README.md

 The compiler won't let you do everything you want, but it's for a reason: avoid headaches.
 ))

-How to start: (( start is the first thing a program do. ))
+How to cry: (( The first thing any human being do, as they should - The entry point ))
-- write with "hello world". (( you know what this is? it's still a comment, I didn't close it yet. ))
+- write with "hello world".
 ```

 Use the keyword `How to` to define a function.
 It makes sense, right?
 You're telling how to do it.